dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       You can either use the component classes (found in Blueprints/Weather_Effects/Components) directly in your own actor classes, or you can use the included actor classes which contain one of these components (found in Blueprints/Weather_Effects).

+      **

       Weather Mask Brush

-       The Weather Mask Brush will draw a simple shape or gradient, selectable using the variable "Brush".
+       The Weather Mask Brush will draw a simple shape or a painted texture, selectable using the variable "Brush".
 The brush actor can also be scaled non-uniformly and rotated on the Z axis.
-Because the system works by drawing these shapes into a single render target, the shapes are always projected straight up and down on the Z axis.
+Because the system works by drawing these shapes into a render target, the shapes are always projected straight up and down on the Z axis.

       You can adjust how much each brush affects snow or wetness with the variables "Mask Wetness" and "Mask Snow/Dust".
 There is also an option, called "Cancel Masks Above".
 This affects the entire rectangle the brush occupies, disabling any brush masking above the height of the actor.

+      If you need more control over the brush shape, you can paint a texture which the mask brush will use instead of the simple brush shapes.
+To do this, open the editor utility called Weather Mask Brush Painter.
+You can find it in the Ultra Dynamic Sky dropdown on the level editor toolbar, or in the Blueprints/Tools folder.
+With the painter open, select a weather mask brush actor and click the button to start painting.

+      Right click to pan the painting area.
+Drag middle mouse to zoom.
+Click and drag with the left mouse to paint.
+See the settings on the top bar to adjust the painting brush and the value being painted.

+      When finished, make sure to click Save, for the painted mask to be saved to a texture asset.
+This asset will be put in a folder called UDS_LevelData, in the folder where the level is saved.

+      **

       Weather Mask Projection Box